-*Build teacher capabilities in content and skills since both determine to what degree, if any, a policy gets past the classroom door.
+*Build teacher capabilities in content and skills since both determine to what degree, if any, a new policy gets past the classroom door.

-*With or without enhanced capabilities and expertise, teachers will adapt policies aimed at altering how and what they teach to the contours of the classrooms in which they teach.
+*With or without enhanced capabilities and expertise, teachers will adapt new policies aimed at altering how and what they teach to the contours of the classrooms in which they teach.
 If policymakers hate teacher fingerprints over innovations, if they seek fidelity in putting desired reforms into practice, they wish for the impossible.

 *Ignoring both of the above lessons ends up with incomplete implementation of desired policies and sorely disappointed school reformers.

 Examples of these lessons are legion.
 Consider the new curricula that reform-inspired academic specialists, funded by the federal government, sought for all U.S. teachers a half-century ago.
 Aimed at revolutionizing teaching and learning in math, science, and social studies (spurred in part by a popular perception that Soviet education was superior to American schools), millions of dollars went into producing textbooks, developing classroom materials, and training teachers to use inquiry and discovery lessons to engage students in asking questions, solve problems, and use thinking skills.
 Using the best instructional materials that scholars could produce, teachers taught students how scientists experimented, mathematicians solved math problems and historians used primary sources to understand the past.
 Published materials ended up in the hands of teachers who, for the most part, had had little time to understand what was demanded by the novel materials or, for that matter, how to use them in lessons.